 Install the Collector for Kubernetes using Helm

-Describes how to install the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
+Deploy the Splunk Distribution of OpenTelemetry Collector onto your Kubernetes cluster.

-You can install the Splunk Distribution of the OpenTelemetry Collector for Kubernetes using a Helm chart to define, install, and upgrade Kubernetes applications.
+You can deploy the Splunk Distribution of the OpenTelemetry Collector on your Kubernetes cluster using the collector's Helm chart.
+This Helm chart can:

 Supported Kubernetes distributions